GDivino/algorithms/README.md

 The main laguage I will be using is python because this is what I am most comfortable in using.
 However I am open to adding more solutions with different languages if time allows it.

+*Edit: I will be adding golang into the mix.
+I just learned it, and I want to explore the language and use it more often.*

 ## Structure